 Forgiveness is often a long-drawn process.
 Not everyone can forgive easily or quickly.
 Sometimes, it may take years and many apologies to be fully forgiven.
 So, do not rush it.

-Forgiveness may come late because of the misperceptions they have against forgiving, like forgiving is to appear weak or condone the act.
+Forgiveness may come late because of the misperceptions they have against forgiving.
+They may feel that forgiving is to appear weak or condone the act.

 Some people think holding on to the hurt is more manageable than accepting an insincere apology, so they wait before extending forgiveness.

-Another reason for the late forgiveness may be the victim feels the pain of the hurt is too unbearable to allow forgiving promptly.
+Another reason for the late forgiveness may be the victim feels the pain of the hurt is too unbearable to allow forgiveness promptly.

 If they don’t forgive you, accept that and move on.